Sample Cover Letter for a Job Application

 What's the best way to write a letter to apply for a job?
 Your letter should detail your specific qualifications for the position and the skills you would bring to the employer.
 Your job application letter is an opportunity to highlight your most relevant qualifications and experiences.
 An effective cover letter will enhance your application and increase your chances of landing an interview.

 What is a Job Application Letter?

 A letter of application, also known as a cover letter, is a document sent with your resume to provide additional information about your skills and experience.
-The letter of application is intended to provide detailed information on why are you are a qualified candidate for the job you are applying for.
-Effective application letters explain the reasons for your interest in the specific organization and identify your most relevant skills or experiences.
+The letter of application is intended to provide detailed information on why you are are a qualified candidate for the job.
+Effective application letters explain the reasons for your interest in the specific organization and identify your most relevant skills.

 Your application letter should let the employer know what position you are applying for, what makes you a strong candidate, why they should select you for an interview, and how you will follow up.

 As with all cover letters, the body of this job application letter is divided into three sections:

 - The introduction, which should include why the applicant is writing.

 - The close, which thanks the reader and provides contact information and follow-up details.

 Sample Cover Letter

 This is a sample cover letter.
 Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.